mgius/senior_project/README.md

 * Moving and "attacking" at the same kind causes...interesting results
   * somewhat irrelevant considering that "attack" needs to be removed from that context anyway
+* Press and hold right.
+Press and release up.
+Press and hold down.
+Press and hold up.
+Release right.
+Player walks up, even though down should have precedence
+  * Has to do with not clearing the linked list of pressed directions...doh!